nymtech/service-grants/service_grants/pearlsome.md

 ```
 I want to participate in the development of project and help in fight for users privacy
 Network Requester is like a proxy node, that send all outbound requests to app and recieve response for user, hidding ip and metadata.
+I would like to support all 4 services but if I should to choose only one - Electrum wallet.
 ```

 USDC or BTC address for payment *